 Of course, I came home, and promptly ran into one of my new neighbors, who wasn’t wearing a face covering, even though we’ve been effectively reminded to do so by the HOA, but I guess boys will be boys, and some boys still think the rules don’t apply to them.

 Both times I had to refrain because I was by myself.
-At the park I tried muttering something under my breath as I got up to peace out, but it was just so deflating to realize that some people will never get it, won’t ever try to get it, my witty failed me.
+At the park I tried muttering something under my breath as I got up to peace out, but it was just so deflating to realize that some people will never get it, and won’t ever try to get it, my witty failed me.
 With the second dude, I offered the driest “Hi” ever, and got in the elevator and away from such blatant disregard for others.
 For me, as a neighbor.
 It’s like, sigh.
 Do your goddamn part, already.

 But that’s asking too much of some white people, who take everything for granted.
 And that is the truth.

 The fact that these two boys lack the discipline, and the tact, not to flout their white privilege for all to see and hear and endure, still, in this moment, would have made my blood boil yesterday.
 Today, on this first day of Pride, I chose to rise about it all, really rise above it all, and not confront ’em.
 A) That’s what the Devil wanted.
 B) I’m done getting into situations in which my dog can end up in the middle.
-And C) is for “cunts,” as in those fucking cunts ain’t changin’, so why bother, when I instead I can choose to lean on and trust on the white love and understanding and encouragement in my life.
+And C) is for “cunts,” as in those fucking cunts ain’t changin’, so why bother, when I instead I can choose to lean on and trust on the white love and understanding and encouragement actually in my life.